-On the one hand, suppose that a researcher is interested solely in understanding the response of aggregate GDP to fiscal policy.
+On the one hand, suppose that a researcher is interested solely in understanding the response of aggregate consumption to fiscal policy.
 Our results suggest that accounting for heterogeneous incidence is the only important margin to consider.
 Thus, our results echo recent work that stresses amplification of shocks that load more heaving onto households with higher-than-average MPCs (Werning, 2015; Kaplan, Moll, and Violante, 2018; Auclert, 2019; Patterson, 2019; Bilbiie, 2019), and the role of input-output linkages in distributing the incidence of shocks on various industries throughout the economy (Long and Plosser, 1987; Gabaix, 2011; Acemoglu, Carvalho, Ozdaglar, and Tahbaz-Salehi, 2012; Baqaee and Farhi, 2019; Rubbo, 2019; Bigio and La'O, 2020).

-On the other hand, we find that accounting for regional trade and the direction of consumption (in particular its within-region bias) - factors recently emphasized by Farhi and Werning (2017), Caliendo, Parro, Rossi-Hansberg, and Sarte (2018), and Dupor, Karabarbounis, Kudlyak, and Mehkari (2018) - does not contribute in a quantitatively meaningful way to the aggregate GDP impact of shocks.
+On the other hand, we find that accounting for regional trade and the direction of consumption (in particular its within-region bias) - factors recently emphasized by Farhi and Werning (2017), Caliendo, Parro, Rossi-Hansberg, and Sarte (2018), and Dupor, Karabarbounis, Kudlyak, and Mehkari (2018) - does not contribute in a quantitatively meaningful way to the aggregate impact of shocks.
 However, such features are critical for understanding the distribution of the impact of shocks across households, industries, and space.

-Our reduced-form approach to integrating these elements is similar methodologically to Auclert, Rognlie, and Straub (2018), who focus on intertemporal aspects of fiscal stimulus, while we study heterogeneity within a single period.
+Our reduced-form approach to integrating these elements is similar methodologically to Auclert, Rognlie, and Straub (2018), who focus on intertemporal aspects of fiscal stimulus and its financing, while we study the role of heterogeneity within a single period conditional on how fiscal policy is financed.
 This emphasis on cross-sectional heterogeneity echoes earlier work in the regional accounting literature, for which we provide a formal microfoundation (Miyazawa, 1976).

 The theoretical part of our paper relates most closely to Baqaee (2015).
 As we do in this paper, Baqaee emphasizes that shocks to an industry affect not only the factors employed in that industry but also those used in producing its inputs, motivating a "network adjustment" to the labor share of each industry.
-In more recent work, Baqaee and Farhi (2018) develop rich macroeconomic models featuring these channels as well as endogenous prices and markups.
-By abstracting away from price movements, we are able to precisely characterize - as well as empirically assess - the channels through which economic linkages affect aggregate shock propagation and how these matter for optimal stimulus policy.2
+In more recent work, Baqaee and Farhi (2018) and Bouakez, Rachedi, and Santoro (2023) develop rich macroeconomic models featuring these channels as well as endogenous prices and markups.
+By focusing on rigid prices, we are able to precisely characterize - as well as empirically assess - the channels through which economic linkages affect aggregate shock propagation and how these matter for optimal stimulus policy.

 Lastly, this paper also adds to a large empirical literature estimating multipliers from fiscal shocks.
 Our structural estimates complement reduced-form empirical estimates of open-economy multipliers - we calibrate an aggregate purchases multiplier of 1.30, which is somewhat smaller than, but within the established confidence intervals of, those in Ramey (2011), Nakamura and Steinsson (2014), Chodorow-Reich (2019) and Corbi, Papaioannou, and Surico (2019).
-We moreover highlight that depending on the sector or state receiving stimulus, fiscal multipliers range from 1.1 to 1.6, offering a lens through which disparate estimates in this literature can be rationalized.
+We moreover highlight that depending on the sector or state receiving stimulus, purchases multipliers range from 1.1 to 1.6, offering a lens through which disparate estimates in this literature can be rationalized.
 Recent empirical work has also explored spatial spillovers arising from fiscal policy (see e.g. Feyrer, Mansur, and Sacerdote, 2017; Cox, Müller, Pasten, Schoenle, and Weber, 2019; Auerbach, Gorodnichenko, and Murphy, 2020).
-Consistent with this evidence, we estimate that approximately 44% of the total change in GDP resulting from a government purchase in one state occurs in other states.
+Consistent with this evidence, we estimate that, on average, 33% of the total change in private consumption resulting from a government purchase in one state occurs in other states.
 Moreover, our structural approach uncovers the distinct channels through which these spillovers operate.